-78 2.2.1.
+85 2.2.1.
 DCA

 The VicRoads Definitions for Classifying Accidents (DCA) is a coded chart used to report crashes in Australia and to describe the crash configurations [12].
 Savino et al. [13] expanded the number of configurations from 81 to 152 to unequivocally describe the trajectory of the motorcycles concerning the opposing vehicle.
-Each configuration was represented through a specific pictogram: an example is shown in Figure 1a (crash configuration 113C - 'Adjacent direction, PTW into car').
+Each configuration was represented through a specific pictogram: an example, re-drawn, is shown in Figure 1a (crash configuration 113C - 'Adjacent direction, PTW into car' [6]).

 A four-class code system was developed to describe the Applicability.
-The possible classes, or scores, were '1' ("The system would definitely not have applied to crashes belonging to this specific scenario"), '2' ("Would possibly have applied", controversial), '3' ("Would probably have applied", technical challenges still need to be solved), and 4 ("Would have applied", typical application of the system).
+The possible classes, or scores, were '1' ("The system would not have applied to crashes belonging to this specific scenario"), '2' ("Would possibly have applied", controversial), '3' ("Would probably have applied", technical challenges still need to be solved), and 4 ("Would have applied", typical application of the system).

 In the current article, detailed and specific rules were defined for each SF considered and each rating class; this reduced the possibility of an incorrect interpretation by the examiners during the evaluation process.
-The examiners were aided by one flowchart for each SF (provided in Appendix A).
-Scores were given only on whether a system would be relevant to the crash scenario; the possible, consequent crash avoidance or mitigation was not considered.
-Two authors independently assigned a score to each SF for the DCA scenario.
-When the two evaluators disagreed, a third examiner provided an additional score, and the score given twice was chosen.
-If all three evaluators disagreed, as it happened in two scenarios, the median of the three scores was taken.
-The categorisation agreement was analysed through Cohen's quadratically weighted kappa coefficient and used as a measure of inter-rater reliability statistics [14, 15].
-Weights of 0, 0.55, 0.88, and 1 were used for instances of complete agreement, a difference of one class, a difference of two classes, and a difference of three classes, respectively.
-Consequently, higher degrees of disagreement were weighted more than lower ones to reflect the unequal distinction between categories.
+The examiners 101 were aided by one flowchart for each SF (provided in Appendix A).
+Scores 102 were given only on whether a system would be relevant to the crash scenario; 103 the possible, consequent crash avoidance or mitigation was not considered.
+A 104 subset of the evaluators was used: two authors independently assigned a score 105 to each SF for the DCA scenario.
+When the two evaluators disagreed, a third 106 examiner provided an additional score, and the score given twice was chosen.
+107 If all three evaluators disagreed, as it happened in two scenarios, the median of 108 the three scores was taken.
+The categorisation agreement was analysed through 109 Cohen's quadratically weighted kappa coefficient and used as a measure of inter-110 rater reliability statistics [14, 15].
+Weights of 0, 0.55, 0.88, and 1 were used for 111 instances of complete agreement, a difference of one class, a difference of two 112 classes, and a difference of three classes, respectively.
+Consequently, higher de-113 grees of disagreement were weighted more than lower ones to reflect the unequal 114 distinction between categories.
+115

 In this work, the Prato-X database was used for the DCA assessment.
-The database includes the crash reports collected by the police in 2018 on the roads of the municipality of Prato (Italy).
-In particular, only the crashes involving at least one Powered Two-Wheeler (PTW) were used: these were extracted from the database by Terranova et al. [6].
-A total of 285 crashes were classified following the DCA, using additional variables in some scenarios, like the presence of loss of control, to specify the circumstances of each crash better.
+The 116 database includes the crash reports collected by the police in 2018 on the roads 117 of the municipality of Prato (Italy).
+In particular, only the crashes involving at 118 least one Powered Two-Wheeler (PTW) were used: these were extracted from 119 the database by Terranova et al. [6].
+A total of 285 crashes were classified 120 following the DCA, using additional variables in some scenarios, like the pres-121 ence of loss of control, to specify the circumstances of each crash better.
+To 122 summarise, the evaluators assessed the applicability of each safety function for 123 each of the 152 DCA scenarios; each of the 285 crashes of the Prato-X database 124 then received the score of its corresponding DCA scenario.
+125

-115 2.2.2.
+126 2.2.2.
 KBMS